ThePhD/sol2/docs/source/api/table.rst

 These functions retrieve items from the table.
 The first one (``get``) can pull out *multiple* values, 1 for each key value passed into the function.
 In the case of multiple return values, it is returned in a ``std::tuple<Args...>``.
 It is similar to doing ``return table["a"], table["b"], table["c"]``.
 Because it returns a ``std::tuple``, you can use ``std::tie``/``std::make_tuple`` on a multi-get to retrieve all of the necessary variables.
 The second one (``traverse_get``) pulls out a *single* value,	using each successive key provided to do another lookup into the last.
 It is similar to doing ``x = table["a"]["b"]["c"][...]``.

-If the keys within nested queries try to traverse into a table that doesn't exist, the second lookup into the nil-returned variable and belong will cause a panic to be fired by the lua C API.
+If the keys within nested queries try to traverse into a table that doesn't exist, it will first pull out a ``nil`` value.
+If there are further lookups past a key that do not exist, the additional lookups into the nil-returned variable will cause a panic to be fired by the lua C API.
 If you need to check for keys, check with ``auto x = table.get<sol::optional<int>>( std::tie("a", "b", "c" ) );``, and then use the :doc:`optional<optional>` interface to check for errors.
 As a short-hand, easy method for returning a default if a value doesn't exist, you can use ``get_or`` instead.

+This function does not create tables where they do not exist.

 .. code-block:: cpp
 	:caption: function: raw get / traversing raw get